agentsystems/agentsystems/README.md

 > **Public Pre-Release** - We're building AgentSystems in the open!
 Official public launch coming soon.
 > Join our [Discord](https://discord.gg/H26CEWfT) for updates, feedback, and access to new features.

-**Run AI agents on your own terms**

-Deploy agents locally.
-Process data on your hardware.
-Control your AI infrastructure.
+**A step towards AI sovereignty**

-> **Run first and third-party AI agents with trust controls.** AgentSystems is designed to let you deploy third-party agents on your own hardware with container isolation, audit logging, and credential separation - designed to keep your data and credentials out of the hands of agent builders.
+**Run first and third-party AI agents with trust controls.** AgentSystems is designed to let you deploy third-party agents on your own hardware with container isolation, audit logging, and credential separation - designed to keep your data and credentials out of the hands of agent builders.
 One-line install, works with OpenAI, Anthropic, Bedrock, and local models via Ollama.

 ## Why AgentSystems?